freealise/freealise/ar/README.md

 //correct depth map by algorithm (non-zero depth from sphere to cylinder without roof, bottom 1/4 of image to ground) for paper model
 //use precise latlng from gsv url for offset direction (multiply values for all meshes by negative radius of displacement) and metadata pitch + heading for rotation
-//delete objects by floodfill with polygon mask formed by clicks and add them from video
+//delete objects by intelligent scissors (emulate input event, switch off progress bar) and add them from video
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows

 //draw objects on pano and find depth map